Lionel Ainsworth: Motherwell

 On 29 August 2013, Ainsworth signed on loan for Motherwell until January 2014.
 He scored his first goal on his second appearance for Motherwell against Dundee United on 22 September 2013.
 On 3 January 2014, after four goals in four appearances, Ainsworth's loan was extended to the end of the season.

 On 16 June 2014, Ainsworth signed for Motherwell permanently on a one-year deal.
 In the UEFA Europa League second qualifying round second leg match away against Stjarnan, Ainsworth scored his first European goal, but Motherwell lost 3–2, being eliminated 5–4 on aggregate.
 In May 2015, Ainsworth scored in both legs as Motherwell defeated Rangers 6–1 on aggregate in the Scottish Premiership Play-off Final to retain their place in the top flight.
 Following an incident at the final whistle of the second leg involving Motherwell's Lee Erwin and Fraser Kerr and Rangers' Bilel Mohsni which saw Kerr and Mohsni given red cards, two days later Ainsworth along with teammate Craig Moore received a two-match ban for his part in the incident.

 On 24 June 2015, Ainsworth signed a new two-year contract with Motherwell.

 Plymouth Argyle

 On 30 May 2017, Ainsworth signed for Plymouth Argyle after turning down the offer of a new contract from Motherwell.

-He was released by Plymouth Argyle at the end of the 2018–19 season.
+He had an unsuccessful trial with Scottish side Livingston in December 2018, before eventually being released by Plymouth Argyle at the end of the 2018–19 season.

 Non-league spells

 In August 2019, Ainsworth dropped down two divisions to join National League South side Weymouth, which had been newly promoted.
 He made his debut for the club as a second-half substitute in a 1–1 draw at Tonbridge Angels on 31 August.

 Following a brief spell with Weymouth, Ainsworth went onto feature for the likes of Dulwich Hamlet, Welling United, Braintree Town and Heybridge Swifts before ultimately joining AFC Sudbury in July 2022.

+On 19 June 2023, Ainsworth agreed to join Aveley following their promotion to the National League South, joining the club in a player/assistant manager capacity.